gwmod/nlmod/paper/paper.md

 `FloPy` [@bakker_flopy_2016;@hughes_flopy_2024] is used for creating and running the MODFLOW-based groundwater flow, transport and particle tracking models.

 # Statement of need
 As groundwater systems face increasing pressure from climate change and overuse, the ability to rapidly develop fit-for-purpose models with the latest open data is essential for decision making and sustainable water management.
 Building, running and modifying groundwater models is often a time-consuming, error prone task.
 Finding, cleaning and discretizing the data usually takes the majority of the time leaving less for analyzing, discussing and evaluating model outcomes.
-As a result, the effect of assumptions and model decisions on outcomes is often unknown.
-Not surprisingly, a major motivation for modelling decisions is "Experience from colleagues" [@Melsen_2022] rather than a scientific assessment of the pros and cons in relation to the desired model performance.
+As a result, the effects of the modeller's decisions and the model assumptions on outcomes is often unknown.
+Not surprisingly, a major motivation for modelling decisions is *"experience from colleagues"* [@melsen_village_2022], rather than a thorough assessment of the model performance in relation to the research question.

 One of the goals of NLMOD is to reduce development time and minimize errors during data collection and preparation.
-This allows modellers to focus on evaluating results, estimating parameter values, and assessing the impact of their assumptions.
-In addition, NLMOD provides tools for parameter estimation, comparison with measurements, and cross-comparison between models.
-Meanwhile scripting these steps, from downloading data to building groundwater models, makes these models more reproducible and transparent.
+This allows modellers to focus on evaluating results, estimating parametric uncertainty, and assessing the impact of the model assumptions.
+In addition, NLMOD provides tools for quick visualization, comparison with measurements, and cross-comparison between models.
+Meanwhile, scripting these steps, from downloading data to building groundwater models, makes these models more reproducible and transparent.

 # Workflow from open data to groundwater model
-In general, a NLMOD script to build a groundwater flow model contains these steps:
+In general, a NLMOD script to build a groundwater flow model contains four steps:
 1. Download relevant data within a defined spatial extent from available online sources, and gather additional data from local sources.
 2. Specify spatial and temporal model dimensions, discretize the collected data and store raster data in a single model dataset and vector data in geodataframes.
 3. Build and run a groundwater flow model from the model dataset and geodataframes using the flopy package.
 4. Post-process model results.